BluFedora/BifrostEngine/docs/notes/OrganizedThoughts/ErrorHandling.md

 As a way to handle out of memory errors if you cannot recover but still want to be able to at least log a message you can allocate an _emergency buffer_ and free that buffer when the error happens.
-Otherwise any operation you do such as logging out to thw console will crash since clearly you have ran out of memory for you process.
+Otherwise any operation you do such as logging out to the console will crash since clearly you have ran out of memory for you process.

 ```cpp